circadianmentalhealth/circadian-data-standards/README-Templates/2- Studied Subject - Human/1- One-Method Data Collection/README- Device Tracker.md

 ## General Information

 ### Summary/Abstract
-> A summary of the content of the dataset.
-Here we expect a short description that helps to understand the content of the dataset without its thorough examination.
+> A short and contextualized description of the data, containing a brief overview of the the dataset purpose, methods and (if applicable) results.
+This section should help others to understand the content of the dataset without its thorough examination.

 ### Purpose (Research hypothesis)
 > Describe the purpose of the study or intention for conducting a study that resulted in the dataset.